 U.S. Virgin Islands

-The Florida and the Islands Regional Comprehensive Center (FLICC) is assisting the Virgin Islands Department of Education (VIDE) in building state capacity to develop a comprehensive teacher and leader evaluation system.
-In addition, FLICC is working with the VIDE on strategic planning, and their Consolidated Grant Application.
+The Florida and the Islands Regional Comprehensive Center (FLICC) is assisting the Virgin Islands Department of Education (VIDE) in building state capacity for strategic performance management and their Consolidated Grant Application.

 FLICC is partnering with the VIDE on multiple projects and may hold events as part of that work.